daz-codes/helium/README.md

 ## `@helium`

-This attribute is needed on the root element for all the other attributes to work.
+This attribute sets the root element.
+Helium attributes can only be used on this element and its children.
+If not set then it defaults to `document`.

 Alias: `data-helium`